yanmendes/polyflow/README.md

 This section provides an overview of `polyflow's` core concepts and how to interact with the software.

-:warning: :warning: :warning:

-**This is NOT a valid example and errors will be thrown if you try to execute these queries and mutations.
-For actual examples, check the [examples](#examples) section.**
+### :warning: **This is NOT a valid example and errors will be thrown if you try to execute these queries and mutations.
+For working examples, check the [examples](#examples) section.**

-:warning: :warning: :warning:

 There are three main concepts in polyflow: `Data Sources`, `Mediators` and `Entities`.
 In terms of our example, a **data source** is where the resources are located.
-We provide support to PostgreSQL, MySQL and [BigDAWG](https://bigdawg.mit.edu), so a data source is a PSQL/MySQL URL or a BigDAWG endpoint, but you can think of it as an Unique Resource Identifier (URI) to any resource accross the web - databases, files - that will be mediated by `polyflow`.
-To connect `polyflow` to Bob's database, we can use the `addDataSource mutation`.
+We currently provide support to PostgreSQL, MySQL and [BigDAWG](https://bigdawg.mit.edu), so a data source is a PSQL/MySQL URL or a BigDAWG endpoint, but you can think of it as an Unique Resource Identifier (URI) to any resource accross the web (e.g. databases, files) that will be mediated by `polyflow`.

+To connect `polyflow` to Bob's database, we should use the `addDataSource mutation`.

 ```graphql
 mutation addDataSource {